-- the principal risks as shown in the Annual Review Summary; - the shocks and stresses shown in the Company's resilience action plan; - the liquidity of the Company over the year; and - compliance with financial covenants in respect of gearing and interest cover.
+- the principal risks as shown on page 104; - the shocks and stresses shown in the Company's resilience action plan; - the liquidity of the Company over the year; and - compliance with financial covenants in respect of gearing and interest cover.

-Having done so, the Directors confirm that they have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due up to 31 July 2024.
+Having done so, the Directors confirm that they have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due up to 30 September 2024.

-The Company's approach to the assessment and consideration of the full range of risks, including common external risks that affect the water sector as whole as well as specific Company risks is detailed in the previous section of this Annual Report and Accounts document (see pages 101 to 118).
+The Company's approach to the assessment and consideration of the full range of risks, including common external risks that affect the water sector as whole as well as specific Company risks is detailed in the previous section of this document (see pages 101 to 118).